TheItsProjects/ItsPrompt/README.md

 If an option is given as a `tuple`, the first value will be the options name, the second value the options id to return.

 *In case of `expand`, the first value will be the key, the second value the name and the third value the id.*

 ---

+### Data

+The `table` prompt takes a mandatory `data` argument, which needs to be a `pandas.DataFrame`.

+This `DataFrame` is used as the content of the table.
+The user may change the fields of the table.
+The output of the `table` prompt is a `pandas.DataFrame` with the user given values.

+Currently, the output will convert all input values to a `str`, so `int`, `bool`, ... will be converted to strings.
+This is a current limitation of the way the table is displayed, but may later be updated.

+Another limitation of the `table` prompt is the use of styling in the `DataFrame` fields.
+All styling tags will be displayed as-is, so a `<u>...</u>` will not be underlined, but rather displayed as its shown.

+---